 “What on earth would “a good life” mean for a mindless automaton with no free will?
 Or, if it has a mind, a mind that is trapped within the automaton with no ability to alter a single thing about its life?”

 Again, experience matters.
 Whether or not we make actual choices, we still experience good or bad.
 We didn’t decide what we experience as good or bad, but we still DO experience.
-With me so far?
-Not complicated.

 - What makes a good life good is a far-reaching topic.
 Some suggestions from the past are that a good life is a flourishing life where we realize our human potential.
 We develop friendships, engage in self-chosen projects, make mistakes, learn from those mistakes and act differently next time, and we fall in love and have children.
 Without agency, none of those things are possible.
 If I decide to cultivate someone as a friend, it is important to me that it is me making that decision and also that their friendship is voluntary.
 If it is compelled and, for instance, someone is forcing them to be friendly, or perhaps bribing them to spend time with me, then that would ruin what was good about any of it.
+Determinism means all human thoughts and actions are regarded as compelled.

-- If determinism is true, I cannot actually do anything.
-If consciousness and thus experience is supposed to exist, then not only must I be completely passive with regard to the world, under determinism, even how I react to these experiences has been determined by something else.
+- If determinism is true, I cannot actually do If consciousness and thus experience is supposed to exist, then not only must I be completely passive with regard to the world, under determinism, even how I react to these experiences has been determined by something else.

-- Stoicism, particularly the kind espoused by Epictetus, is an extraordinarily passive philosophy.
+- Stoicism, particularly the kind espoused by Epictetus, is an extraordinarily passive philosophy but it still has more truth to it than determinism.
 Epictetus had been a slave, though he was later freed.
 As a slave, he needed to find a way of coping with a life he had no control over.
 He suggested treating life as though one were playacting, interestingly, in the manner of schizophrenics who feel this way spontaneously.
 Epictetus wrote that if one finds that one is poor, short, and ugly, one should be the best poor, short, and ugly person one can be.
 Good actors are only too happy to stick on an ugly nose and play the role they have been assigned.
 The trouble with this view of things is that it is too passive.
 The Serenity Prayer says, “O God and Heavenly Father, Grant to us the serenity of mind to accept that which cannot be changed; courage to change that which can be changed, and wisdom to know the difference, through Jesus Christ our Lord, Amen.”
 The prayer distinguishes between things we cannot change and things we can.
 Epictetus does not.
 He treats all things as things he has no control over, presumably as an adaptation to living a life of slavery.
 Most of us are not slaves, so this attitude would be foolish.

 - But, the one thing we can change, and thus have agency over, is how we respond to life experiences and Epictetus has some very interesting and profound things to say on that topic.
 He suggests, for instance, that if someone calls you insulting names, you should respond in a positive manner and never get annoyed.
 If the insults are false, one can merely point out that they are false, but you could say, “that is not true, but I have other defects you have not mentioned yet,” and then list some.
 If the insults are true, one should simply own up to them.
 How can someone saying something true about you harm you?
 If you are male and 5’4” tall and someone calls you short they have not harmed you.
 If you are 6’4” and someone calls you short, you can simply point out that they are mistaken.
 If you find yourself getting annoyed, then this person has identified a wound, a sensitive spot, in you and you should thank them for providing this educational experience.

 - Under determinism, the level of passivity reaches its maximum.
 Not only can you not decide anything at all about how to live your life and who to befriend, but you cannot even choose how you react to anything.
-You cannot follow Epictetus’ advice about how to respond to insults because you can’t do anything.
-You are a mannequin, a marionette, with something akin to a photoreceptor cell attached recording experiences.
+You cannot follow Epictetus’ advice about how to respond to insults because you cannot do You are a mannequin, a marionette, with something akin to a photoreceptor cell attached recording experiences.

 - Under determinism, you could be taking Miss Piggy from the Muppets out, not because you wanted to, and deterministic forces will make you feel her to be the most wonderful person you have ever met; or not.